 Resources below offer ideas and guidance on ways to improve accessibility for businesses or places.

 Generally, to improve access, address these four priorities:

 Remember, your business or activity is almost certainly a "public accommodation" under the Americans with Disabilities Act (ADA).
 Public accommodations are "businesses, including private entities, that are open to the public or that provide goods or services to the public."
-(Lodgings that rent five rooms or less and with the owner living onsite are not public accommodations under ADA.)
+(Lodgings that rent five or fewer rooms and with the owner living onsite are not public accommodations under ADA.)
 ADA regulations list 12 categories of public accommodations, and these include places like lodgings, restaurants, movie theaters, schools, day care centers, recreation facilities, museums, galleries, and public gathering places.
 ADA rules for public accommodations are covered in Title III of the ADA; here's a handy checklist of those regulations: https://adachecklist.org/about.html#what.
 By March 15, 2012, public accommodations should have removed architectural barriers if doing so was "readily achievable."
 Both a landlord owning a place of public accommodation and his or her tenants who operate businesses there are subject to Title III requirements.

 ADA 2010 Standards for accessible design can be found at: https://www.ada.gov/2010ADAstandards_index.htm.